Microbeads

 What are microbeads?

-Microbeads are tiny particles of plastic less than 1mm in size that can be spherical or irregular in shape and are produced in a multitude of colours.
+Microbeads are tiny particles of plastic which tend to be less than 1mm in size.
+They can be spherical or irregular in shape and are produced in a multitude of colours.

-Microbeads are manufactured for use in consumer products such as body and face scrubs as an exfoliant, to produce a “feel good factor”.
+They are manufactured for use in consumer products such as body and face scrubs as an exfoliant, to produce a “feel good factor”.
+Microbeads are also used in other products such as cleaning products and are also used in the biomedical and health science fields.

-The types of plastic most commonly used as microbeads are:
+The types of plastic most commonly used as microbeads in bodycare products are:

 polyethylene (PE), polymethyl methacrylate (PMMA), nylon, polyethylene terephthalate (PET), polypropylene (PP)